Poplar Bluff Municipal Library District

 - Go without shoes or shirts inside the building.

-- Engage in any indecent or obscene conduct or make any indecent exposure of his or her body including midriff.
+- Engage in any indecent or obscene conduct or exposure his or her body including midriff.

 - Bring to library premises or events weapons such as explosives, firearms, knives, look-alike weapons, or any other objects that can reasonably be considered as weapons unless patrons are sworn officers of the law or exempt under the Revised Statutes of Missouri.

 Depending upon the offense and the particular circumstances of the case, violators of the foregoing Code of Conduct may be barred from use of the Library, either temporarily or permanently.
 Library staff is authorized to ask disruptive patrons to leave the library and ban them for a 24-hour period.
 Library staff at their discretion may call law enforcement for assistance.
+Library staff must report all incidents in a timely manner.
 The Library Director must receive written notification within one working day of infractions of the Code of Conduct involving patron bans and law enforcement intervention.
 Notification must include actions taken by staff member at time of incident.
-Library staff should report all incidents in a timely manner.
+Staff are empowered to call police if a patron who is asked to leave does not comply.

-Depending upon the offense the following guidelines for banning patrons are as follows:
+Depending upon the severity of the offense the following guidelines for banning patrons are as follows:

 In addition to barring persons, temporarily or permanently, from use of the Library for violations of the foregoing Code of Conduct, the Library may, in its sole discretion, bring criminal charges against any persons suspected of criminal acts toward library staff or patrons, including theft or vandalism of Library property or materials or of any violations on Library property of federal, state or local laws and ordinances.